Back to Blog

 How the scams play out

-In a tax return scam, a fraudster steals a taxpayer's personal information and files a fake tax return on their behalf.
-The scammer will have the refund deposited into the taxpayer's checking account.
+In a tax return scam, a fraudster steals a taxpayer’s personal information and files a fake tax return on their behalf.
+The scammer will direct the refund to be deposited into the taxpayer’s checking account.
 After the refund is deposited, the scammer will call the victim, impersonating the IRS and claiming the refund was mistakenly inflated.
-They'll instruct the victim to return the alleged extra funds via gift card or wire transfer.
-Of course, this money will go directly into the scammer's pockets.
+They’ll instruct the victim to return the alleged extra funds via gift card or wire transfer.
+Of course, this money will go directly into the scammer’s pockets.

 Protect yourself

 Fortunately, there are steps you can take to limit your vulnerability to tax return scams.
-Here’s how to help keep your money and your information safe this tax season:
+Here’s how to keep your money and your information safe this tax season:

 This gives scammers less time to use stolen information.

-E-file with Care
+E-file with care.

 Only use a secure computer to file an electronic tax return.
 Do not use public Wi-Fi to e-file your taxes.